Mistralys/cyberpunk-mod-db/docs/contributing-mods.md

 ### The Philosophy

-The mod screenshots are uniform in order to best showcase the items the mods add.
+The mod screenshots are uniform to best showcase the items the mods add.
 The goal is to provide a clear view of the items, and to make it easy to compare them.

 The original mod pages are linked in the database, so it's easy to go there to